Uzun-Hajji: Negotiations and death

 In late March 1920, the Whites were expelled from the North Caucasus.
 The Red Army took control of Grozny.
 Uzun-Hajji sent a letter to the Bolsheviks demanding that they hand the city over to the emirate, but it was refused.
 Instead, the Bolsheviks put forward a demand of their own that Uzun-Hajji give all of his temporal power over to them in return for being allowed to retain the title of Imam of Chechnya and Dagestan.

 At the time the demands were sent, Uzun-Hajji was already seriously ill with typhus, and he died shortly afterwards.
 Prior to his death, Gikalo had been issued an order to "place more pressure on Uzun-Hajji, and if possible, liquidate him."
 Anti-communists have since claimed that he was killed by the Bolsheviks via poisoning.
 He was buried in the hamlet of Shamil-Khutor, near Vedeno, in the same graveyard where the family of Imam Shamil had been buried.
 On 11 May 1920, following his death, a congress of highlanders convened in correspondence with his dying request.
 Per Uzun-Hajji's request, Kamil Shamil, the son of Imam Shamil and an Ottoman military commander, was offered the throne of the North Caucasus.
-He refused, citing his health, and his son Said Shamil went in his stead to become monarch.
+He refused, citing his health, and his son Said Shamil went in his stead to become imam.

 Uzun-Hajji was briefly succeeded by Dervish-Muhammad-Hajji as emir for a few days before the emirate ceased to exist.